 MoreLife Market believes in practicing the yogic law of ahimsa or non-violence as one of the primary principles for living an evolutionary life as mentioned by the great sage Patanjali in his Yoga Sutras and embraced in the Vedantic tradition for millenniums.
 The practice of nonviolence simply means that violence or killing of any living creature for selfish motives is not conducive to spiritual evolution, simply because when we harm animals we inflict karma upon ourselves.
 The law of ahimsa teaches us that each and every living being and animal should have an equal opportunity to share and enjoy this beautiful planet with complete freedom.

 All animals should be treated equally.
-A meat-based diet supports the corrupt industry of factory farming and inhuman act of slaughtering animals.
-Much of this is a result of poor education and cultural practices and media advertising by lobby groups and major corporations protecting their financial interest.
+A meat-based diet supports the corrupt industry of factory farming, an inhuman act of slaughtering animals.
+Societies blindly continue to follow such diets as a result of poor education, selfish cultural practices and media advertising by lobby groups and major corporations protecting their financial interest.
 The father of non-violence Mahatma Gandhi said it best…

 “Ethically they had arrived at the conclusion that man’s supremacy over lower animals meant not that the former should prey upon the latter, but that the higher should protect the lower, and that there should be mutual aid between the two as between man and man.
 They had also brought out the truth that man eats not for enjoyment but to live.”